 You can find the Formula Auditing tools in the formula tab

-You can see how it works (with video clips) on the free Fundamentals Course, but a major benefit of the Trace Precedent button is that it can show AND take you to cells that are in different sheets or workbooks.
+You can see how it works (with video clips) on the free Fundamentals Course, but a major benefit of the Trace Precedent button is that it can show AND take you to cells that are linked to different sheets or workbooks.
 Note that if you click on cell I4 and look at the formula you will see it looks at another sheet.

-As shown below if you click on the Trace Precedent button you get a dashed line with a spreadsheet at the end which indicates that this refers to a cell outside of this sheet.
+As shown below if you click on the Trace Precedent button you get a dashed line with a spreadsheet at the end which indicates that this links to a cell outside of this sheet.

 You can double click on this dashed line.
 In this case a new box will appear with a listing of all the cells that are outside this sheet (in the example below there is only one cell).
 You can click on the item you want to follow and click OK.
-You will be taken straight to the cell.
+You will be taken straight to the linked cell.

 To get back to where you were, just click the F5 button on your keyboard and push OK (don’t click anything else).